DataShip-xyz/streamer/readme.md

 Move down and click on 'Add from .env'
 ![alt text](https://github.com/DataShip-xyz/streamer/blob/859775050966081203487910428075ddbc1167eb/assets/Screenshot%20from%202025-01-14%2019-59-41.png)

-Paste your .env lines in the below format (with your user token and url).
+Paste your .env lines in the below format (with your user token change the link to 'https://start.link/files').
 Then click on 'Add variables' to save addtions.
 ![alt text](https://github.com/DataShip-xyz/streamer/blob/859775050966081203487910428075ddbc1167eb/assets/Screenshot%20from%202025-01-14%2020-00-34.png)

 After setting your env variables move down and click on 'Save, rebuild and deploy'